 What Does The NSW Stamp Duty Exemption Mean For You?

-A collective sigh of relief came from individuals across the state on Monday 27 July.
-The NSW Government announced that it would be introducing the NSW Stamp Duty exemption for newly-built homes purchased under $800,000.
-Here is a quick recap of what it’s all about:
+A collective sigh of relief came from individuals across the state on Monday 27 July when the NSW Government announced that it would be introducing Stamp Duty exemptions for newly built homes purchased under $800,000.
+Today we’re taking a look at the details of the exemption, and what it means for you if you’re looking to buy a home.

-Starting August 1, three new changes are to be made to the stamp duty thresholds for 12 months.
+I’m glad you asked!
+For 12 months starting August 1, three new changes have been made to the stamp duty thresholds that were already in place:

 Can you use the exemption with other government schemes?

-You can use the NSW stamp duty exemption with other government schemes.
-If purchasing a new property valued under $600,000, or building a new home worth $750,000, you can reap the benefits of the stamp duty exemption along with the $10,000 First Home Owner Grant (FHOD).
-Strategically planning your purchase means benefitting from the likes of the $25,000 Home Builder Grant or the First Home Loan Deposit Scheme.
+Yes, absolutely!
+If you’re buying a new property valued under $600,000, or building a new home worth $750,000, you can get all the stamp duty exemption benefits along with the $10,000 First Home Owner Grant (FHOG).
+Strategically planning your purchase also means benefits like the $25,000 Home Builder Grant or the First Home Loan Deposit Scheme.
 This could save you tens of thousands of dollars.

 Disclaimer: The information provided is general and does not constitute financial advice.
 Please speak to us for recommendations on personal circumstance and requirements.